 Mac OS X¶

-- Be aware that there are known performace issues with Docker for Mac.
+Be aware that there are known performance issues with Docker for Mac.
 More information is available here: https://docs.docker.com/docker-for-mac/osxfs/#technology.

 Installing Driverless AI¶

 Retrieve the Driverless AI Docker image from https://www.h2o.ai/download/.

 Download and run Docker for Mac from https://docs.docker.com/docker-for-mac/install.

 Adjust the amount of memory given to Docker to be at least 10 GB.
 Driverless AI won’t run at all with less than 10 GB of memory.
 You can optionally adjust the number of CPUs given to Docker.
 You will find the controls by clicking on (Docker Whale)->Preferences->Advanced as shown in the following screenshots.
 (Don’t forget to Apply the changes after setting the desired memory value.)